Terms of Service

 2.4 Updates and changes

-2.5 Beta features
+2.5 Beta and pre-release features

 3Accounts, Authorised Users and access